notabhiwahla/Github-Heroes/README.md

 ## License

-This project is provided as-is for educational and entertainment purposes.
+This project is provided under the MIT license.